tulip-control/dd/doc.md

 bdd.dump('after_reordering.pdf')
 ```

-In the future, a heuristic for automated invocation will be added, which requires minor modifications to make computation re-entrant.

-Instead, if you want to obtain a particular order, then give it as a `dict` to the function `reorder`.
+If you want to obtain a particular variable order, then give the desired variable order as a `dict` to the function `reorder`.

 ```python
 my_favorite_order = dict(